 3.1.
 All licensed fertility clinics in the UK are required by law to provide information to the HFEA about treatments they carry out and their outcomes.
 We hold this information on our Register, which contains information about fertility patients, partners, donors, treatments and children born as a result of these treatments.

 3.2.
-The information that we publish in the reports is a snapshot of Register data as at 07/01/2020.
+The information that we publish is a snapshot of Register data as at 12/12/2020.
 Results are published according to the year in which the cycle was started.

 3.3.
-By this date, clinics are required to have submitted all records of 2018 births.
-At the time of running this report, however, there were circa approximately 1,500 outcomes not yet reported.
+By this date, clinics were required to have submitted all records of 2019 births.
+At the time of running this report, however, there were circa 2,300 outcomes not yet reported.